 Developed by a Russian internet entity that controls the biggest search engine in Russia and is the 4th largest search engines in the world, Yandex also offers services in the mapping and navigation category and is certainly a better alternative to Google Maps.

-It helps you with detailed navigation, locate nearby restaurants, ATMs, cinema theatres, beauty salons, fitness, gas station and more.
+It helps you with detailed navigation, locate nearby restaurants, ATMs, cinema theaters, beauty salons, fitness, gas station and more.
 You can also get traffic updates, route mapping, share locations, get directions and even save your favorite places with Yandex Maps.

 Compatibility: Android, iOS and Web